Sack of Surat: Movement and clash of forces

 Despite the distance of over two hundred miles and the lack of good roads, Shivaji was undeterred.
-He strategically positioned military camps in the vicinity of Danda Rajpuri, Pen, and Nasik, with troops totaling about four thousand.
+He strategically positioned military camps in the vicinity of Danda Rajpuri, Pen, and Nashik, with troops totaling about four thousand.
 Under the guise of suppressing the Siddi and the Portuguese, these troops mobilized from their stations towards Surat in early January 1664.
-Shivaji himself departed from Nasik and led his forces through a circuitous route, uniting all detachments near Gandevi, about 28 miles south of Surat.
+Shivaji himself departed from Nashik and led his forces through a circuitous route, uniting all detachments near Gandevi, about 28 miles south of Surat.

 The news of Shivaji's approach struck Surat with fear and anxiety, prompting many to flee the town.
 Surat's Governor, Inayat Khan, failed to take adequate measures to protect the town, leaving it vulnerable to Shivaji's impending arrival.
 Shivaji, through special agents, conveyed his intention to the Governor and local merchants, emphasizing his need for funds due to his conflict with the Emperor.
 He demanded a substantial amount from Surat's wealthy merchants, warning of dire consequences for refusal.
 However, Inayat Khan, his nobles, and elite citizens fled to the Surat castle and ordinary townsfolk fled the city.
 George Oxenden, the president of the English factory at Surat, decided to defend his position and fortified the factory with artillery to protect goods worth £80,000 that the East India Company owned.

 Upon Shivaji's arrival outside Surat, he sent a message to the governor Inayat Khan to come to the Maratha camp and bring with him the three most prominent merchants of the city: Haji Zahid Beg, Virji Vora, and Haji Qasim.
 If the governor failed to present himself and the merchants, Shivaji threatened to burn Surat, which commenced on the former's noncompliance.After two days of nervous deliberation, the Mughal Governor Inayat Khan sent a young officer to assassinate Shivaji.
 Pretending to negotiate the surrender of the fort, the officer entered Shivaji's tent for a meeting.
 Shivaji, recalling past taunts, playfully mocked the Governor's cowardice.
 Angered by Shivaji's banter, the officer attacked with a dagger, but a Maratha guardsman intervened, severing the officer's hand.
 Despite the skirmish, a rumor spread that Shivaji had been killed, prompting calls for revenge in the Maratha camp.
 To quell the uproar, Shivaji ordered the execution of four Mughal prisoners by beheading and the amputation of the hands of twenty-four others.
 Shivaji ordered a general sack of the town instead of massacre, leading to widespread plunder and devastation over the next few days.